Stories by Storie

 Your students are probably familiar with the story of Goldilocks and the Three Bears.
 But, have they heard other versions of this tale that provide a twist on the story?
 Here are some of my favorite versions of Goldilocks and the Three Bears.
 You can read these books for fun, but they are also a great tool to use when students compare and contrast two or more texts.

-You can click on any of the covers below to learn more about these Goldilocks and the Three Bears stories, or click the buttons to shop these books on Amazon or Bookshop.
+You can click on any of the titles below to learn more about these Goldilocks and the Three Bears stories, or click the buttons to shop these books on Amazon or Bookshop.

 AMAZON